The Platinum Coast Amateur Radio Society

 PCARS is an amateur radio club located in Melbourne, Florida, that serves primarily central & southern Brevard County.
 The club is a Florida non-profit corporation with approximately 160 members, and it has existed for over fifty-seven years.
 PCARS is affiliated with the American Radio Relay League (ARRL), which is a national membership organization for licensed amateur radio operators.
 In 2020, PCARS was designated as a Special Service Club by the ARRL.

 PCARS amateur radio operators, often called “HAMS” participate in a wide variety of amateur radio activities.
 These include providing disaster communications, experimenting with things like amateur TV and satellite communications, competing in amateur radio competitions, and contacting amateurs around the world.
 Our members use not only voice, but many different modes of communications, such as Morse code, amateur television, radio teletype and other digital modes using computer interfaces.

 The club has an FCC issued amateur radio call sign, W4MLB, and a well-equipped amateur radio station.
 This station has been used by club members to compete with other clubs and groups around the world in various radio sport competitions.
 The “Florida Boys” was a name given to our PCARS contest group.
-However, this group has mostly retired now or moved on, but a whole new generation of contesters have sprung up & begin winning contests as well.
+However, this group has retired now. as many of the members have moved on/ However, a whole new generation of contesters have sprung up & begin winning contests as well.
 Most Wednesday evenings, a few members will get together at the club station to work DX (distant stations).
 Operators may use their own call sign, and log contacts using the club’s radios, amplifiers, and directional antennas.
+Also, in addition to DX Night on Wednesdays, it is also Elmer Night, where we encourage would be & new hams, to come out & ask questions, get assistance with radios, antennas, etc.